nvim-orgmode/org-bullets.nvim/README.md

         table.insert(default_list, "♥")
         return default_list
       end,
+      -- or false to disable the symbol.
+Works for all symbols headlines = false,
       checkboxes = {
         half = { "", "OrgTSCheckboxHalfChecked" },
         done = { "✓", "OrgDone" },